strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 <img src="attachments/HOST.PNG" alt="register an account" width="300" />

-Scroll down a bit and you will see a few options, yara and atomic red.
+Scroll down and you will see a few options, yara and atomic red.
 Click "Run atomic tests"

 <img src="attachments/RUNAR.PNG" alt="register an account" width="300" />